marcelomatao/basic-opengl-linux/README.md

 # Basic OpenGL application
 The original version was provided by Kevin Harris.
-Manuel Menezes (oliveira@inf.ufrgs.br) provided a modified version.
+Manuel Menezes (Informatics Institute - UFRGS) provided a modified version.
 I converted it to used glutKeyboardFunc on linux.

 # Dependencies